 Rayna has a BA hons degree in Fine Art and an MA Art in Architecture

 Other Projects include…

-Coming Soon….The Little Shops Project .
-A new project for 2016/17 following on from Nadeem’s exploration and celebration of locality.
+Coming Soon….The Little Shops Project.
+A new project commission for 2017/18 following on from Nadeem’s exploration and celebration of locality.

 |Music for Masterplanning: Regeneration is our Salvation.
 Situated on one of the largest re-development and re-generational projects in Newham, a young man decides to preach his strong views and spread his message to an unsuspecting audience.
 Recorded on location as a live performance.
 We hear a preacher’s strange and (often humorous) vision of the ‘new promised land’, until the realisation that what he is preaching is a false prophecy|

 |It’s a Newham Thing An audio and photographic project that explores and celebrates locality.
 25 revealing interviews recorded on location with Newham residents, sharing personal stories about their chosen place, and plotting an alternative map of Newham.
 Take a ride over the lesser-known contours of this east London borough’s social geography, stopping off at a pub with a no booze policy, a pre-war bath-house, and a jazz club in a railway arch.
 Witness urban food-growing on an estate, hang out with the Daleks from Dr Who, and listen to a Sri Lankan Elvis-impersonator.|

 |Commissioned by Newham New Deal Partnership (NDP), Funded by an Olympic Lottery Transformers grant, ELBA, LB of Newham & Arts Council of England.|